migupl/yagc/README.md

 ## Attributes

 Web Component *yagc* allows the following attributes:
+- *hexColor*: the hexadecimal code color for the saluting cat.
+Default, '#fff'.
 - *hexFillColor*: the hexadecimal code color to fill.
-Default, '#151513',
+Default, '#151513'.
-- *hexColor*: the hexadecimal code color for the saluting cat.
-Default, '#fff',
 - *leftCorner*: include to put on the left.
 Default, it is on the right.
 - *url*: URL to be linked.
 Default, 'https://github.com/'